MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

   in-between the writes or if we read from a view that's ahead of the wall clock.
 - Hybrid Logical Timestamps (HLT) are timestamps where the X most significant bits are used for the epoch and the Y least significant bits are used for a counter.
 Every clock tick the X bits are increased by 1 and the Y bytes are all reset to 0.
 Every write increments the Y bits by 1.
-This would allow us to have 2^Y writes per clock tick per object, without blocking any queries.
-Any write in excess of 2^Y per clock tick per object must be blocked until the next clock tick.
+This would allow us to have 2^Y writes per clock tick, without blocking any queries.
+Any write in excess of 2^Y per clock tick must be blocked until the next clock tick.
 This way no object's `upper` would have to advance past the current global timestamp if the global timestamp tracked the wall clock.
 CockroachDB uses similar timestamps
   here: https://github.com/cockroachdb/cockroach/blob/711ccb5b8fba4e6a826ed6ba46c0fc346233a0f7/pkg/sql/sem/builtins/builtins.go#L8548-L8560

 ## Open Questions